AlphabetsAlphabets/UMA/docs/README.md

 Since you are **not** supposed to do this.
 It means that this is of course **illegal** use this at your own risk.
 I will not be responsible for anything that happens to you due to your use of this application, and will not be held accountable.
 License found [here](https://github.com/YJH16120/UMA/blob/main/docs/license)

 # UMA (Untitled Media App)
 The purpose of UMA is to go around those pesky spotify ad barriers, that will disrupt the user experience.
-Everything will be done through the terminal as I am __terrible__ at graphic design.
-However, I am currently developing on a GUI that can work with UMA's script.

-I will accept any and all help, so feel free to dm me at discord.
-My tag is: 叶家煌(Jia Hong)#8464.
+Users have the choice between operating the Command line version [(CLI)](https://github.com/YJH16120/UMA/tree/main/src/CLI) or the User interface version [(GUI)](https://github.com/YJH16120/UMA/tree/main/src/GUI).

 Documentation located [here](https://github.com/YJH16120/UMA/blob/main/docs.md)